SonarSource/sonar-java/sonar-java-plugin/src/main/resources/static/documentation.md

   rules relying on parents of Tree, as the overall shape of the AST may also change.

 * **Deprecated**

-  `org.sonar.plugins.java.api.tree.SwitchStatementTree`: The `asSwitchExpression()` method is deprecated for removal.
+    * `org.sonar.plugins.java.api.tree.SwitchStatementTree`: The `asSwitchExpression()` method is deprecated for removal.

+    * `org.sonar.plugins.java.api.semantic.Symbol.MethodSymbol`: The `overriddenSymbol()` method is deprecated for removal.
+It is replaced by method `overriddenSymbols()` which returns all the overridden symbols in the type hierarchy instead of only the first one found.

 * **New interface `SwitchTree`**
   Switch Expression and Switch Statement share the same fields, it can sometimes make sense to manipulate a Switch as